jonasrgoes/flutter_firebase/README.md

-# Flutter Firebase
+# Flutter + Firebase

-## The correct way to start an application in Flutter.

-This code can be useful as a skeleton or "How To Do" to start a Flutter project using Firebase, Firestore and reactive programming with RxDart.
+Start a project from scratch

 ## Topics